DavidTBelen/omega-condition-number/README.md

 Code associated with the paper:

-> W. L. Jung, D. Torregrosa-Belén, H. Wolkowicz: The ω-Condition Number for Optimal Preconditioning and Low Rank Generalized Jacobian Updating.
+> W. L. Jung, D. Torregrosa-Belén, H. Wolkowicz: The ω-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating.
 >

 # Organization of the folder: